Ayushsahu1606/guess-game-/README.md

-# GUESS-GAME-
+# GUESS GAME
-There is game that i used to play with my elder sister so i thought to code it.
-This game is all about choosing correct letters of a random word.
+This is a game of choosing correct random letters for a random word.